 see also: https://www.purposeplus.com/world/

-This is a light installation in the Auditorium of former embassy building for the United Stated of America in The Hague.
-The embassy is curated by West Den Haag as an exhibition/event space.
+This is a light installation in the Auditorium of the former embassy building for the United States of America in The Hague.
+The building and the Auditorium are designed by Hungarian-American architect Marcel Breuer and have a unique architectonical and substantive significance.
+Since the move of the embassy the building has been curated by West Den Haag as an exhibition/event space.
 After months of work the auditorium has been restored in its original state, but with a few twists.
-For the auditorium I developed a light installation encompassing 20 individually wireless controllable lights and 25 meters of controllable led-strips.
+For the auditorium I created a light installation encompassing 20 individually wireless controllable lights and 25 meters of controllable led-strips.

 I designed and produced all the custom hardware and software this project and wrote a custom communication protocol in stead of using DMX.
 As it was not possible to hard wire the lighting in the auditorium, all lights are controlled via WiFi.
 Each light has it own wireless micro controller and power led driver build into the housing.
 While most of the the time the animation of the lights is used in a subtle way, the installation is capable and tuned for some fast and synchronous sequencing for live music events.